By Eric Vandenbroeck 11 Dec. 2012

 CIA documents, he visited Spain in May 1951, where he was in contact with his

-old colleague and adversary Skorzeny; nothing else is
+old colleague and adversary Skorzeny; nothing else is presently known about

-infection of the spleen on the last day of March 1952.
+spleen on the last day of March 1952.

 For updates